MicrosoftDocs/azure-docs/articles/sentinel/billing.md

 After you enable Microsoft Sentinel on a Log Analytics workspace, you can retain all data ingested into the workspace at no charge for the first 90 days.
 Retention beyond 90 days is charged per the standard [Log Analytics retention prices](https://azure.microsoft.com/pricing/details/monitor/).

 You can specify different retention settings for individual data types.
 For more information, see [Retention by data type](../azure-monitor/logs/manage-cost-storage.md#retention-by-data-type).
 You can also enable long-term retention for your data and have access to historical logs by enabling archived logs.
 Data archive is a low-cost retention layer for archival storage.
 It's charged based on the volume of data stored and scanned.
-For more information, see [Azure Monitor archived logs](../azure-monitor/logs/azure-monitor-archived-logs.md).
+For more information, see [Configure data retention and archive policies in Azure Monitor Logs](../azure-monitor/logs/data-retention-archive.md).
 Archived logs are in public preview.

 The 90 day retention doesn't apply to basic logs.
 If you want to extend data retention for basic logs beyond eight days, you can store that data in archived logs for up to seven years.